blainefreestone/mlb_data_analysis/README.md

     plt.show()
 ```

-## How do the same batting statistics change over a given player's individual career?
+## How have the same batting statistics changed over a given player's individual career?
 Just as with league statistics, given a playerID, we can graph a player's statistics over his career.
 These graphs show trends and changes in a player's batting statistics over his individual career:

 ![Pablo Sandoval Statistics](images/sandopa01_statistics.png)